Skip to main content

 };

-Let's also persist this data in a database by adding these few lines to the Node.js application:
+Let’s also persist this data by adding a few lines to the Node.js application:

 db.documents